Sudarkodi-Muthiah-repo/12weeksAWSworkshopchallenge/Week6/CloudFormation_Basics.md

 A stack policy is a JSON document that defines the permissions for updating or deleting resources within a stack.
 It allows you to control fine-grained access permissions to protect critical resources.
 By default, CloudFormation allows all updates and deletions, but a stack policy can be applied to restrict or allow specific actions on resources.
 ### Change Set
 A change set is a summary of proposed changes to a CloudFormation stack.
 It shows the differences between the current stack configuration and the desired stack configuration defined in a template.
 Change sets provide a way to review and validate changes before applying them to the stack, helping to prevent unintended modifications.
+### Intrinsic functions
+Intrinsic functions are built-in functions that help you manage your stacks.
+Use intrinsic functions in your templates to assign values to properties that are not available until runtime.
+You can use intrinsic functions only in specific parts of a template.
+Currently, you can use intrinsic functions in resource properties, outputs, metadata attributes, and update policy attributes.
+You can also use intrinsic functions to conditionally create stack resources.
+### Pseudo parameters
+Pseudo parameters are parameters that are predefined by AWS CloudFormation.
+You don't declare them in your template.
+Use them the same way as you would a parameter, as the argument for the Ref function.
+### Mappings
+A Mappings section is a top-level section of a CloudFormation template.
+It is used to define maps, their keys, and values which can be then referenced in your template.
+The optional Mappings section matches a key to a corresponding set of named values.
+For example, if you want to set values based on a region, you can create a mapping that uses the region name as a key and contains the values you want to specify for each specific region.
+You use the Fn::FindInMap intrinsic function to retrieve values in a map.
+You can't include parameters, pseudo parameters, or intrinsic functions in the Mappings section.

 These concepts form the foundation of AWS CloudFormation and enable you to define, manage, and automate your infrastructure as code.
 By using CloudFormation, you can provision and maintain your AWS resources consistently and efficiently, and easily manage changes and updates to your infrastructure over time.